oberien/refunct-tas/protocol.md

 # Protocol

-The protocol used to communicate between the tool and the library is raw bytes sent over a TCP connection.
+The protocol used to communicate between the tool and the library uses raw bytes sent over a TCP connection.
 The library listens on `localhost:21337` and accepts only one connection at a time.
 After one connection is established, the listener no longer waits for another connection until the current one is finished.

-Each packet has variable length.
+Packets have a variable length.
 The first byte defines which command is sent.
 For each request to the library there will be a response after execution, usually indicating success or containing an error code.